PhD Admissions Requirements and Procedures

 Three letters of recommendation are required.
 Letters of recommendation are managed via an online recommendation system, which is part of the online application.
 Applicants will be required to register the contact information of their recommenders who will then receive an email with directions on how to proceed.
 Recommendations must be submitted by the Statistics Department's PhD application deadline.

-We do not accept emailed or paper recommendations.
+We do not accept emailed or paper recommendations, or letters sent by Interfolio, which is not compatible with the online system.
+Please ask your recommenders to submit their letters directly using the online application system.
 However, we do accept letters submitted by your university's letter service.
-If this applies to you, you will still need to enter information for each recommender in the online application, including e-mail addresses which will automatically generate the email to each recommender requesting a letter.
+If this applies to you, you will still need to enter information for each recommender in the online application, including email addresses which will automatically generate the email to each recommender requesting a letter.
 It is your responsibility to contact them to let them know to disregard this email and to use the university's letter service.
 Please use stat-admissions-phd [at] lists.stanford.edu (stat-admissions-PhD[at]lists[dot]stanford[dot]edu) when routing through the letter service.

 Note: If you have any concerns that one of your recommenders will not be able to submit their letter by the deadline, you may want to consider requesting letters from a total of four recommenders.
 This will increase the likelihood that three letters will be submitted by the deadline and that your application will be marked as complete.